Evidence review

 The most directly relevant test of a GHRH peptide is sobering.
 Single nightly injections of GHRH(1-29) in healthy elderly men raised GH secretion but did NOT significantly raise IGF-1 and produced no change in body composition3.
 If the IGF-1 and body-composition needle does not move when GH is raised this way, the mechanistic recovery story loses its evidentiary footing.
 And the broader picture is no better: a placebo-controlled meta-analysis found that even directly administered growth hormone does not improve performance outcomes in healthy young adults4.

 There is a subtle point worth making about IGF-1 specifically.
 Much of the recovery narrative routes through IGF-1, because that is the hormone most tied to tissue growth and repair.
 But in the GHRH(1-29) trial, IGF-1 did not rise significantly even though GH did — which suggests that simply turning up pituitary GH output is not enough to drive a sustained IGF-1 signal.
 The axis has buffering and feedback that blunt the downstream effect.
 Recovery claims that lean on "GH raises IGF-1 raises repair" therefore skip over the one link in the chain that the data actually tested and found wanting.
+This is also why some users skip the secretagogue route altogether and inject a long-acting IGF-1 analog directly — a more aggressive approach with its own animal-only evidence base and a serious cancer-signal caution, which we cover in our review of IGF-1 LR3: what the evidence shows.
+The same biomarker-vs-outcome gap is on clearest display with the oral secretagogue MK-677 (ibutamoren), whose year-long trial raised IGF-1 and lean mass but improved neither strength nor function.

 The Sleep Angle — Where the Evidence Is Strongest